How to achieve the best transition period for you and your cows

 AHV Transition & Uterine Health Program

 The AHV Transition Program focuses on the period before and after calving and ensures sufficient energy and minerals and stimulates dry matter intake.
 This program connects excellently with the AHV Uterine Health Program to fully support the recently calved cow and allow her to restart the reproductive cycle in the best way possible.
-If you are interested in starting AHV Solutions at your dairy, please contact your local AHV Farm Advisor to assist in the implementation of AHV Solutions today.

 Get in touch!